sonv/sonv.github.io/index.markdown

     alt: Profile
 ---
 I am a Mathematician located in Ho Chi Minh city, Vietnam.
+My day job is to lecture and advise students at Fulbright University Vietnam.

+My research and findings, based on my wn personal funding and done at my home office.
+Therefore, all my findings and statements are of my own, not related to the university.

 I was a Hans Rademacher Instructor in the Department of Mathematics at the University of Pennsylvania from 2021-2022.
 Prior to Fall 2021, I was a student of [Gautam Iyer](https://www.math.cmu.edu/~gautam/) and [Bob Pego](https://www.math.cmu.edu/~bobpego/) at Carnegie Mellon University.